mithunshanbhag/mithunshanbhag.github.io/_drafts/ideas-seeds.md

 - Laziness manifesto (Tim Krider: We learn nothing)
 - Trust your instincts
 - The only productivity tool you need is courage
+- Half-life of a skill has reduced now.
+You'll have to reskill several times in your career.

 ## ENTREPRENEURSHIP